HTTP-APIs/http-apis.github.io/Design.md

 A statement that relates two instances or collections of items is a "III" statement.
 In this layer and in the ones described below, properties are meant to be of kind `InstanceProperty`.
 For example:
-* an instance of Resource/Class `Fish` can have a property `sameHabitat` with an instance of Resource/Class `Mollusca` because they both lives in the Sargasso Sea.
+* an instance of Resource/Class `Fish` can have a property `sameHabitat` pointing to an instance of Resource/Class `Mollusca` because they both lives in the Sargasso Sea.
 In other words, the fish Joy has the same habitat as the mollusca Rachel.
-In the same database Joy may also be part of another statement, Joy is of a kind Teleost (an infraclass/family of fishes according to marine biologists).
+The Knowledge Base express its power as in the same datastore Joy may also be part of multiple statements, like: Joy is of a kind Teleost (an infraclass/family of fishes according to marine biologists).

 #### Values layer
 **`Resource` >> `Property` >> `Value` [`GraphIIT`]**